MicrosoftDocs/winrt-api/windows.devices.sensors/humanpresencesensorreadingupdate_timestamp.md

 ## -description

-Gets or sets the updated time at which the sensor reported the reading.
+Gets or sets the time at which the sensor reported the reading.

 ## -property-value

-The updated time at which the sensor reported the reading.
+The time at which the sensor reported the reading.

 ## -remarks